theferryman0519/Final-AsTheBellTolls/Design Files/GameDesignDocument.md

 If Blackmere is clearly improving but not yet viable, Rupert issues a conditional result.

-Rather than assigning a generic list, he generates targeted **covenants** from the weakest assessment pillars.
+Rather than assigning a generic list, he generates targeted covenants from the weakest assessment pillars.
 These specify two or three areas that must improve before the following Spring 1.

 The player can see these requirements and progress toward them throughout Year 3.

 #### Year 4 Reassessment

-On **Spring 1, Year 4**, Rupert returns only for conditional saves.
+On Spring 1, Year 4, Rupert returns only for conditional saves.

 The reassessment focuses on the exact covenants given one year earlier while verifying that previously stable areas have not substantially collapsed.